Five Reasons Why Now is a Good Time to Move to a Senior Living Community

 - Necessities are handled for you.

-There are safe delivery systems in place for getting groceries, meals, medicine, and deliveries.
+There are safe delivery systems in place for getting groceries, meals, medicine, and deliveries - there’s no need to go out in the cold and dark to shop during special “senior hours.”
 Communities offer some home maintenance (appliance repair, back-up power, etc.) and a built-in 24/7 support system of dedicated on-site employees like IT support, housekeeping, and security.
-The staff is there for your specific needs, reducing your need to rely on adult children or other family members should you be unable to leave your home, whether that’s because of a snowstorm, illness or injury, or how you choose to reduce your risk of illness.
+The staff is there for your specific needs, reducing your need to rely on adult children or other family members should you be unable to leave your home, whether that’s because of a snowstorm, illness or injury, or how you choose to reduce your risk of infection.
 Hebrew SeniorLife’s communities were able to pivot operations almost overnight at the beginning of the pandemic, and will continue to adapt and remain agile as the situation changes.

 - Wellness and health care services on-site.

 Some senior living communities, including NewBridge on the Charles and Orchard Cove, offer access to a medical clinic on-site for primary care, medication management, prescription refills, and even specialty services like physical therapy.
 Their fitness centers and outdoor spaces are reserved just for residents, reducing the risk of community exposure.
 Having health care and wellness services fully integrated into the living community, with staff who take a whole-person approach to care, provides an extra layer of protection and reassurance during a pandemic.

 - Strict infection control policies.